My training week: two short interval sessions, zone 2, and light strength

 - Friday: Zone 2 or rest

-The midweek zone 2 sessions are short enough to fit around work but long enough to give real aerobic effect.
-The Sunday long ride is where I put most of the volume — it gives both the physical foundation and the mental calm that comes from being out on the bike for a long time.
+The midweek zone 2 sessions are short enough to fit around work and family but long enough to give real aerobic effect.
+The Sunday long ride is where most of the volume sits — and where I get the calm that comes from being out on the bike for a long time.

 Where I stand now

-After six months with this structure I feel a platform that is ready for the next step.
-The most important thing is not that I have done a lot of sessions, but that I have done the right kind of sessions — the ones that move me forward.
+After a while with this structure I feel stronger without having burned out.
+The most important thing isn't that I've done a lot of sessions, but that I've done sessions I've enjoyed — and that they've had an effect.